|Water Quality Monitoring at GTM Research Reserve

 - Fecal coliforms.

 All SWMP data is housed and served through the NERRS Centralized Data Management Office (CDMO) which

 provides quality assurance and quality control for the Reserve system.
 The CDMO is also responsible for

 maintaining and updating the NERRS standard operating procedures so that all SWMP data are collected in the

 same way across the nation.
-Archived and near-real time water quality, weather and nutrient/chlorophyll data
+Near-real time water quality and weather

 Other agencies, including the Florida Department of Agriculture and Consumer Services' Division of